zsiller38/Engineering4/README.md

 ### Reflection

 We began by looking at the winning design from the previous year as a basis for our design.
 Tomas Slinglove and Nathaniel had a design that used a lot of chamfers and triangles but after looking at ideal beam theory we realized that a curve would be better.
 With a [cantilever beam](https://en.wikipedia.org/wiki/Euler%E2%80%93Bernoulli_beam_theory#Cantilever_beams)
 , if a force is applied at the end, the stress of the beam increases as you get farther from the force point.
 So the beam must taper as it gets closer to the end to account for that.
-With the added research we put in we created a I-beam design with a downward curve.
+With the added research we put in we created an I-beam design with a downward curve.
 We also added holes throughout the beam to reduce weight.

 ## Beam Part 2 (FEA)